 2009-2011

-Budapest University of Technology and Economics, Visual Communication MA
+Budapest University of Technology and Economics, Visual communication MA (Summa cum laude)

 2024